custom-components/pyscript/docs/reference.rst

 ----------------

 Any service can be called by using the service name as a function, with keyword parameters to specify the service parameters.
-You’ll need to look up the service in the Service tab of Developer Tools to find the exact name and parameters.
+You'll need to look up the service in the Service tab of Developer Tools to find the exact name and parameters.
 For example, inside any function you can call:

 .. code:: python